Bailey-Lievens/docker-compose-boilerplate/readme.md

 - `docker exec -ti <docker_container_name> /bin/bash` Start a terminal session in a specific container

 ## Notes:
-This repository comes with Composer and Yarn installed.
-To disable any of these you can comment/delete them in [docker/php/Dockerfile](docker/php/Dockerfile)
+- You can set the php and node version you require in the .env file
+- You can remove things you don't need right here [docker/php/Dockerfile](docker/php/Dockerfile) by commenting/deleting parts.